Syntle/Concordis/README.md

 # Concordis

-### Concordis is a website kind of like omegle with a tinder-ish add/skip system where you can meet new friends!
+### Concordis is a website kind of like Omegle with a tinder-ish add/skip system where you can meet new friends!

 ## **Built using**
 * TypeScript